MCC 8641: Social, fraternal or civic associations

 Can merchants choose their MCC code?

-An interchange-plus model passes these lower rates directly to you, but your costs will fluctuate with every card used.
+An interchange-plus model passes these variable rates directly to you, so your costs fluctuate with every card type.
 In contrast, flat-rate processors like JIM absorb the variability and charge you a consistent fee regardless of card type.

 sell and get paid in seconds with jim